 The poor public defender

-The point of the Georgia Vs. Denver Fenton Allen hearing was to get the case dismissed before trial.
+The point of the Georgia Vs. Denver Fenton Allen’s hearing was to get the case dismissed before trial.
 But in the clip, they don’t talk about that at all.
 Instead, it seems the focus of the hearing was switched to Denver Allen wanting a new attorney.
-He presents no evidence that his attorney wanted sexual favours, and he has no credibility with the judge.
-Because of this, his motion (or request) is clearly denied.

 Once Allen starts talking about the doctors at the hospital, you can see that the judge already doesn’t believe his story.
 The judge also says he has known the public defender for a long time.

-It’s likely this public defender is in the judge’s courtroom very often, probably 3+ times each week.
+This public defender is often in the judge’s courtroom, probably 3+ times each week.
 A public defender is the same thing as a legal aid lawyer.
-It’s a free service for those that cannot afford a lawyer.
+It’s a free service for those who cannot afford a lawyer.
 But you get what you pay for.
-Legal aid lawyers might have thirty cases at one time, and they will not have much time for your case.
-They might have 5-10 hours per month to work on your case.
+Legal aid lawyers might have thirty cases at once and will not have much time for your case.
+They might have 5-10 monthly hours to work on your case.
 That isn’t much at all.

-It’s very unlikely that the hearing judge would have been the same judge as the one overseeing the trial.
+It’s very unlikely that the hearing judge would have been the same as the one overseeing the trial.
 However, because Mr. Allen pleaded guilty, there was no trial in the end anyway.

 Superior Court Judge Bryant Durham

-Funny Quotes From The Vulgar Courtroom Exchange
+Funny Quotes From The Denver Fenton Allen Exchange

 Judge: I’m finding you in contempt of court